Ana-Niko-byte/zenlist/README.md

 ---
 # Scope of Application
-The application is scope is currently to the following:
+The application encompasses the following scope:

 ### User Interaction
-Once registered and logged in, the user can access their zenlists in the _Your Workspaces_ tab.
-All tasks (due, in progress and completed) are visible within their relevant zenlists.
-The user can add another task to the list via the form on the left-hand side.
+Once registered and logged in, the user can access their Zenlist environments in the _Your Workspaces_ tab.
+All tasks ('_To Do_', '_In Progress_', '_Completed_') are visible within their Zenlists.
+After selecting a workspace, the user can add another task to the list via the form on the left-hand side.
 Here they give a title, assign a category, a due date, a priority, and a brief description to the task they wish to add.
-Once finished and logged, the user may:
+Once the task is submitted, the user may:
 - Open the task accordion item (through the 'click' event) to view the task details (due-date, priority (colourful dot), and any associated notes).

 - Edit the task (using the form on the left-hand side of the page).